 Our mentor program provides middle school students with an opportunity to be mentored by a Christian adult on campus.
 Teachers and staff are assigned students by gender and meet biweekly to discuss important topics relevant to students’ lives.
 Some of the benefits of the mentor program include:

-- Positive bonding between students
+- Positive bonding between students and staff

-- Increased role-modeling and mentorship for staff members/students
+- Increased role-modeling and mentorship opportunities

 We offer several retreats each year for our 6th – 8th grade students.
 Each retreat is designed to meet specific objectives and allow for the greatest spiritual and emotional impact possible.